kelvinagyareyeboah/Driftnote/README.md

-, **SQLite**, and **Zustand**.
-Designed around the principle that offline reliability should be a first-class feature, Driftnote saves every keystroke directly to high-performance local SQLite storage and automatically handles background synchronization when network co
+rectly to high-performance local SQLite storage and automatically handles background synchronization when network co
 ---

 ## ✨ Feat